 In this case I put the “0”, the center at the middle of the graph for example purposes.
 Here, the value’s are circling and expanding around the center to make equal distances.
 The larger the structures becomes, the rounder it becomes, and the more “circly” it becomes thus making the distance equal to the center.
 It will never be perfect, but I believe that it comes closer to the solution than method 1 and 2.

-Method four: just circles
+Method four: just circles (slightly cheating)

 You can also just use a compass and make circles on the grid and measure the distance on the grid.
-However, I wanted something that started at the center, that was always connected to the center.
+However, I wanted something that started at the center, that was always connected to/stayed at the center.
 If it were real circles from expansion, than there is some “gap” created between each distance.
 I believe that only a spiral can be fully connected to the previous numbers.
 With circles you create a gap.

 An infinite sides structure?